Ph.D. Duke University

 Sex Objects: Art and the Dialectics of Desire (University of Minnesota Press, 2006) was a finalist for a Lambda Literary Foundation award for writing in art and culture, and received an honorable mention for the Alan Bray Memorial Book Prize (awarded by the queer caucus for the MLA).
 This work steps back from narratives of repression and prohibition to consider more carefully how and where sex “happens” in art – as well as how discourse on sexuality is deployed in criticism.
 In chapters on desire and boredom in Moby Dick, women in Warhol’s films, Thomas Eakins’s gender panic, intimacy and Tracey Emin, and Vaginal Davis’s performances as Vanessa Beecroft, Sex Objects offers an alternative to the diagnostic habits of thought that shape writing about art and sexuality in which the art object appears as a concrete symptom of the artist’s sexual identity.

-Her work has appeared in Qui Parle, X-TRA: Contemporary Art Quarterly, Representations, Nineteenth-Century Literature, and in anthologies such as The Feminism and Visual Culture Reader and The Art of Art History.
+Her work has appeared in Qui Parle, Social Text, Art Journal, X-TRA: Contemporary Art Quarterly, Representations, Nineteenth-Century Literature, and in anthologies such as The Feminism and Visual Culture Reader, Pleading in the Blood: The Art and Performances of Ron Athey, and The Art of Art History.
+She edited The Athletic Issue, a special issue of GLQ exploring the intersection of queer theory and sports practice.

 EDITED BOOKS & JOURNALS